isomerpages/govtech-stp/_periodic-commuting-arrangement/frequently-asked-questions.md

 <b><u>(i) If you are using your own transport</u></b>

-Travellers may be picked up from the airport by an authorised hotel and transport service representative/family member from the same household/friend in a private vehicle.
+Travellers may be picked up from the checkpoint by an authorised hotel and transport service representative/family member from the same household/friend in a private vehicle.
 However, there should not be more than one person picking up the traveller, and the traveller must be ferried directly to their declared place of accommodation.

 If there is more than one traveller, those sharing the same vehicle should have the same travel history and are heading towards the same declared place of accommodation.